Skip to main content

 Matsyavatara (incarnation as a fish)

 According to other belief, it is said that in Satya Yuga (the 1st Yuga as per Hinduism) there was a danger of the end of the world and it was predicted that all the three worlds would be submerged in ocean.
-So Lord Vishnu incarnated as a gigantic fish (matsya) to protect the three lokas from getting submerged and preserve the life on Earth.
+So Sri Maha Vishnu incarnated as a gigantic fish (matsya) to protect the three lokas from getting submerged and preserve the life on Earth.

 It is after his name only we read 'vaivaswatha manvantare, kaliyuge, pradhama pade, jambu dweepe, Bharata varshe, Bharata Khande ..' for Sankalpam while performing various poojas and vratas.